mariasfiraiala/GSoC-Shadow-Stack/README.md

 Besides providing the aforementioned PR, critical to the fully integration of my work was ensuring that the most used complex apps on the `AArch64` architecture were functional.

-This matrix, which cam also be found [here](https://github.com/mariasfiraiala/scs-work/blob/master/unikraft-scs/unikraft-scs-for-complex-apps.md)
+This matrix, which can also be found [here](https://github.com/mariasfiraiala/scs-work/blob/master/unikraft-scs/unikraft-scs-for-complex-apps.md)

 | App\Compiler | gcc - x86 | gcc - aarch64 | clang - x86 | clang - aarch64 | clang with scs | gcc-12 with scs |